-The officers of the Corporation shall consist of a President, a Vice President, an immediate past president, a Secretary, and a Treasurer.
+The officers of the Corporation shall consist of a President, a Vice President, an Immediate Past President, a Secretary, and a Treasurer.
 Terms for president, vice president and immediate past president shall be for one year.
 Terms for Secretary and Treasurer shall be for 2 years, each of whom shall be elected by the Board at its annual meeting.
-The treasurer and secretary positions will have designated assistants who may also serve two-year terms.
+The treasurer and secretary positions may have designated assistants who may also serve two-year terms.
 Duties and capacities of the assistants shall be established by Board procedures.
 Such other officers and assistant officers and agents as may be deemed necessary may be elected or appointed by the Board.
-Only persons serving as directors of the board may serve as officers.
-Any two (2) or more offices may be held by the same person, except that the offices of President and Secretary may not be held by the same person concurrently.
-Officers shall be limited to six consecutive years per office, and shall not resume the same office after the sixth year until one year has passed without serving in the office.
+Only persons duly elected or appointed to the Board may serve as officers, except for the Immediate Past President under the circumstances set forth in Article VIII, Section I of these bylaws.
+Board members may hold two (2) or more offices at the same time, except that the offices of President and Secretary may not be held by the same person concurrently.